 9360 N. Columbia Blvd., Portland, OR

-Chimney Park in North Portland is completely fenced dog park, with plenty of room for running and games of fetch.
-Though there’s no running water, the park is wonderfully maintained, with poop bags and garbage cans.
-Lots of shade trees make this a favorite dog park for the summer months.
+Chimney Park in North Portland is a completely fenced dog park with plenty of room for running and games of fetch.
+There is a water pump for bowl refills that is turned off in winter.
+The park is nicely maintained, large, and offers a large walking loop.
+Lots of shade trees make this a favorite dog park for the summer months and for rain cover.

 For more information, visit the City of Portland Parks and Recreation site.